MODFLOW-USGS/modflow6/DEVELOPER.md

 git rebase develop
 ```

+If anything goes wrong during a rebase, there is the `rebase --abort` command to unwind a rebase that's gotten out of hand.

 If there are merge conflicts, they will need to be resolved before going forward.
-Once any conflicts are resolved, it may be worthwhile to rebuild the MODFLOW 6 program and run the smoke tests.
+Once any conflicts are resolved, it may be worthwhile to rebuild the MODFLOW 6 program and run the smoke tests to ensure nothing is broken.

 At this point, you will want to force push the updated feature branch to origin using the same force push command as before.